JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-direct-integration.md

 [//]: # (title: Direct integration)

-If you already have a Kotlin Multiplatform and an iOS project and want to develop them simultaneously to share code, you can set up direct integration through a special `embedAndSignAppleFrameworkForXcode` script.
+If you want to develop a Kotlin Multiplatform project and an iOS project simultaneously by sharing code between them, you can set up direct integration using a special `embedAndSignAppleFrameworkForXcode` script.

 This script automates the process of connecting the Kotlin framework to iOS projects in Xcode.
 It's designed specifically for the Xcode environment.